marcosroman/jjpprv/README.md

                 evidence array[objectid(evidence)] // uploaded by assigned person or by creator
                 review: { // (follow up):
                     reviewerId // objectid(user), qms user
-                    //isRescheduled // bool, default=false => this is unnecesary probably... i just need the 'reschedule' field to know this... if it exists, then it has been rescheduled already, no need to check here isAccomplished // bool
+                    isAccomplished // bool
                     comments // string
                 }